 Best (less expensive) roller skates for beginners

 Four of our experts suggested also going for Impala roller skates as an entry-level choice.
 Like Beach Bunny skates, Impalas come in a variety of stylish colors and patterns (lime green and leopard make for a particularly wild one) and can be used at the rink or outside without changing wheels.
 But unlike the Beach Bunny, these come at an even more accessible price point.
 They are designed with an aluminum metal plate, hybrid wheels, and a fixed toe stop, making them ideal “for cruising, learning how to skate, and basic dance moves,” according to Heiden.
-Marawa Ramp, who holds several world-record titles for high-heeled skating and designed a pair of Impala skates in rose gold, agrees that they are good for beginners because they’re both “comfortable and adjustable.”
+Marawa Wamp, who holds several world-record titles for high-heeled skating and designed a pair of Impala skates in rose gold, agrees that they are good for beginners because they’re both “comfortable and adjustable.”
 And although the boot is made of synthetic materials, the skates are a PETA-approved vegan product.
 Heiden has a pro tip to make these skates even better: “Upgrading the bearings is worth spending the extra money.”

 Best roller skates for rink skating

 Sure-Grip’s Fame skates feature wheels designed for spinning, turning, and gliding, which is why Bell and Heiden think they’re ideal for maneuvering on a slippery rink floor.
 Bell says the “classic style and lightweight hardware” is great if “dancing and gliding is your thing.”
 And Heiden agrees, saying that even though these are “limited in colors, they are a great skate.”
 In fact, the Fame wheels are the ones she uses most for roller-dancing and were the ones she used in the Chet Faker “Gold” music video.
 Heiden also notes that you can upgrade the cushions (like the bushings on a car), which will “allow for more maneuverability as your skill level increases.”